 The best of Kenya and Tanzania

-This safari start At Jomo Kenyatta International Airport or Nairobi Hotel.
+This 8 Days Safari The Best of Kenya and Tanzania start At Jomo Kenyatta International Airport or Nairobi Hotel.
 Guests on this Eight days safari will visit both Tanzania and Kenya.
 Visiting Masai Mara Serengeti, Ngorongoro gives client a higher chance of spotting the famous big five among other wild animals and birds of different species.